-Wave Point Consulting trucking and road case studies that demonstrate efficiency improvements are described below.
+Wave Point Consulting trucking and road case studies demonstrate efficiency improvements by our transportation economist & planning experts.
 Our transportation planning services are outlined in the road & highway sector brochure available for downloading.

-Highway 97, Peachland Socio-Economic Impact Assessment (2014) – Philip Davies is leading this study in collaboration with Site Economic and the IBI Group.
-Darryl Anderson of Wave Point Consulting Ltd. is participating in this project as an Associate of Davies Transportation Consulting.
+Highway 97, Peachland Socio-Economic Impact Assessment (2014) – Philip Davies leding this study in collaboration with Site Economic and the IBI Group.
+Darryl Anderson of Wave Point Consulting Ltd. participated in this project as an Associate of Davies Transportation Consulting.
 Business Issue: the consulting team will undertake a socio-economic assessment of two distinct alternatives for a four-lane upgrade of Highway 97 through Peachland: (a) Upgrade online of the existing Highway to four lanes; and (b) Construction of a new, four-lane highway bypass alignment.
-The Ministry of Transportation and Infrastructure has an interest in determining the social and economic impacts of this route choice option.
-The focus is determining the anticipated outcomes and impacts to local residences, businesses and the economy related to the choice of an online upgrade versus a bypass.
+The Ministry of Transportation and Infrastructure had an interest in determining the social and economic impacts of this route choice option.
+The transportation planning focus was on determining the anticipated outcomes and impacts to local residences, businesses and the economy related to the choice of an online upgrade versus a bypass.
 The scope of the project provided context and quantification on the route choice option regarding anticipated social and economic impacts over the short, medium and long-term perspectives.
 The information resulting from the consulting team’s analysis will be used to supplement future benefit-cost analysis in a multiple account evaluation framework.
-The output from this present study is expected to support the social and economic accounts in this future evaluation.
+The output from this present study was used to support the social and economic accounts in this future evaluation.

 Labour Force Profile of Port Drayage Drivers in Metro Vancouver (2012- 2013) – The Asia Pacific Gateway Skills Table partnered with the British Columbia Trucking Association (BCTA) to engage the services of a consultant to undertake an intercept survey and data analysis.
 The research objective was to provide labour market insights to industry stakeholders, including industry associations, training institutions, and government, that will help inform and guide future initiatives in the drayage sector.
 In this Davies Transportation Consulting led project Mr. Anderson has a vital role in gathering information, survey pre-testing, stakeholder communications, and analysis.
 R.A.
 Malatest and Associates Ltd. (RAM) was the project partner undertaking the surveys.